TechsCode-Team/TechBot-Whitelists/README.md

 # UrlWhitelist
-A list of domains wich are allowed on our discord server.
+A list of domains which are allowed on our discord server.